What the Pho?!

 Char: Turn your broiler on high and move rack to the highest spot.
 Place ginger and onions on baking sheet.
 Brush just a bit of cooking oil on the cut side of each.
 Broil on high until ginger and onions begin to char.
 Turn over and continue to char.
 This should take a total of 10-15 minutes.

 Parboil the bones: Fill large pot (12-qt capacity) with cool water.
 Boil water, and then add the bones, keeping the heat on high.
 Boil vigorously for 10 minutes.
 Drain, rinse the bones and rinse out the pot.
+If you have a lot of marrow in the bones, use a small spoon to scoop out and discard some of the marrow.
 Refill pot with bones and 6 qts of cool water.
 Bring to boil over high heat and lower to simmer.
 Using a ladle or a fine mesh strainer, remove any scum that rises to the top.

 Boil broth: Add ginger, onion, spice packet, beef, sugar, fish sauce, salt and simmer uncovered for 1 1/2 hours.
 Remove the beef meat and set aside (you'll be eating this meat later in the bowls) Continue simmering for another 1 1/2 hours.
 Strain broth and return the broth to the pot.
 Taste broth and adjust seasoning - this is a crucial step.
 If the broth's flavor doesn't quite shine yet, add 2 teaspoons more of fish sauce, large pinch of salt and a small nugget of rock sugar (or 1 teaspoon of regular sugar).
 Keep doing this until the broth tastes perfect.